morewings/css-vars-hook/README.md

 # CSS Variables React hook

-[css-vars-hook](https://github.com/morewings/css-vars-hook) contains React hooks to set and manipulate CSS custom properties from React component.
+[css-vars-hook](https://github.com/morewings/css-vars-hook) contains React hooks to set and manipulate CSS custom properties (variables) from React component within React components.

 [Demo](https://morewings.github.io/css-vars-hook/)

 [dev.to article](https://dev.to/morewings/how-to-use-css-vars-hook-to-manipulate-css-custom-properties-in-react-38dg)

-## Features
+## Highlights

-- Set, modify and delete [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) inside React components.
+- **CSS Variables in React**: manage your component design in a fast and convenient way.
-- Set up and manage CSS themes for the whole application.
-- Apply CSS themes (multiple variables) to any HTMLElement.
+- **Dynamic Theming**: create and manage themes for your application.
+Apply multiple CSS variables to any HTML element.
-- Written in Typescript.
-- Zero dependencies.
-- Small and fast.
+- **TypeScript Support**: The library is written in TypeScript, offering type safety and enhancing developer experience.
+- **Zero Dependencies**: It operates independently without the need for additional libraries, ensuring a lightweight integration.
+- **Performance**: The hook is optimized for performance, with a small footprint that does not impact application speed.

 ## Install